Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What property types will appreciate the most in Davao City in 2026?

-As of early 2026, the property type expected to appreciate the most in Davao City is mid to upper-mid condos in prime corridors, followed closely by townhouses in commutable areas.
+As of early 2026, mid-to-upper-mid condos in proven corridors are expected to appreciate the most in Davao City in 2026, followed by compact townhouses in commutable areas.

-The main demand trend driving appreciation for condos in Davao City is the growing preference among young professionals and investors for convenient, low-maintenance living close to work and lifestyle amenities.
+The main demand trend driving condo appreciation is the growing preference among younger buyers and investors for convenient, low-maintenance living in areas close to employment and lifestyle amenities, which is exactly what Davao City's established urban corridors offer.

 How will interest rates affect property prices in Davao City in 2026?

-As of early 2026, the impact of current interest rate trends on Davao City property prices is moderately supportive, because the BSP is not aggressively tightening and this keeps mortgage demand relatively healthy.
+As of early 2026, the current interest rate environment is broadly supportive for Davao City property prices because the BSP is no longer tightening aggressively, which means financing costs are stable enough to keep buyer demand ticking along.

 You can also read our latest update about mortgage and interest rates in The Philippines.